 The condition is the "If-statement" of the rule.
 If the condition is true, the rule will trigger the action.

 The threshold specifies how long the rule should wait until it checks for the condition.

 The action tells the rule what should happen if the condition is met.

 You can apply one rule-set to multiple ad groups.
 However, an ad group can only have one rule-set attached to it.

 When and how is a rule triggered?

-- The rule will wait for the threshold to pass for each keyword (e.g. the number of clicks or days) until it checks the condition.
+The rule will wait for the threshold to be passed for each keyword (e.g. the number of clicks or days) until it checks the condition.